 The Company and the Bank provide deferred compensation agreements for the benefit of senior and executive officers.
 The Bank records the estimated amount of future payments to be made over the active service periods of the officers.
-Deferred compensation expense under these agreements was \$608 for the year ended December 31, 2013.
-Related liabilities were approximately \$5,358 at December 31, 2013.
+Deferred compensation expense under these agreements was \$586 and \$608 for the years ended December 31, 2014 and 2013, respectively.
+Accrued deferred compensation of approximately \$5,734 and \$5,358 is included in other liabilities at December 31, 2014 and 2013, respectively.